mantrabrain/modify-login/readme.txt

 ### How It Works

-1. Set a custom login URL endpoint in the plugin settings
+1. Set a custom login URL endpoint in the plugin settings (default is "setup")
 2. Optionally enable redirect protection to block direct access to wp-login.php
 3. Customize the login page appearance using the visual builder
 4. Add optional reCAPTCHA verification for enhanced security